sebkln/content_slug/Documentation/Introduction/Index.rst

 - **Editors** can :ref:`set individual, human-readable fragment identifiers <editors-explanation-fragment>` per content element.
 - **Editors** can use a button to automatically generate a fragment from the current header.
 - **Editors** can :ref:`activate anchor links to headers <editors-explanation-anchorlink>` per content element.
-- **Scope:** The human-readable fragment is used in *Section Index* menus, as well as for links in the RTE or TCA fields with renderType :php:`inputLink`.
+- **Scope:** The human-readable fragment is used in *Section Index* menus, as well as for links in the RTE or in TCA fields of type :php:`link`.
 - **Fallback:** If no custom fragment is given, or the header is hidden, the default fragment is used in rendered links.
 - **Evaluation #1:** Only supported characters are stored.
 Special characters are replaced.
 - **Evaluation #2:** All content elements on the same page will get a unique fragment identifier.